fireflyOr/TokAN-RealTime/README.md

 This repository contains the official implementation of the final project: **"Accelerating TokAN for Real-Time Accent Conversion on CPU"**.

-We present a redesigned inference pipeline for TokAN that achieves **real-time performance** on standard CPUs while maintaining high speech quality.
+We present a redesigned inference pipeline for **TokAN** (originally presented at **Interspeech 2025**) that achieves **real-time performance** on standard CPUs while maintaining high speech quality.
 This is achieved by replacing the iterative CFM synthesizer with a single-pass GAN decoder and integrating a lightweight HiFi-GAN vocoder.

 ---